Xiaodi-Li/ConfliLPC/README.md

-# ConfliLPC: Logits and Parameter Calibration for Political Conflict Analysis in Continual Learning (PSBD 2024)
+# ConfliLPC: Logits and Parameter Calibration for Political Conflict Analysis in Continual Learning (Big Data 2024)

 This repository contains the essential code for the paper [ConfliLPC: Logits and Parameter Calibration for Political Conflict Analysis in Continual Learning (PSBD 2024)].